 return np.zeros(wv.vector_size)

-Before we proceed further, we need to transform our output training as well!
-That happens because neural networks do not work with text directly - instead, we need to encode our labels, turning them into some kind of mathematical representation.
+We need to transform our data before passing it to the model.
+That happens because neural networks are generally unable to process textual information directly - instead, we need to encode our data, turning it into some kind of mathematical representation.

 Now, let’s design our model structure.
 This time, we will use a thing called multilayer perceptron.
 As its name states, it is a neural network that consists of multiple layers of neurons - allowing one to learn complex, non-linear relationships in data (unlike linear regression classifier).